HollyCorbin/AI_project1/README.md

 Run project1.py.
 It will ask for the name of an input file and then run both UCS and A*.
 It will output the solution and number of nodes visited for each algorithm.

-Project assumes squares are 100x100 units and one input file is structed like p1_graph.txt.
+Project assumes squares are 100x100 units and one input file is structured like p1_graph.txt.